 "It also allowed me to question my desire for a fit, masculine-appearing body and if this is something I genuinely identify with or a product of my internalised misogyny."

 Baltarete is currently an artist in residence at The Immersive Kind, an interdisciplinary collective working to ensure that digital technologies contribute to an accessible, inclusive and sustainable future rather than simply being used as a means of surveillance and subjugation.

-A crucial step in this, according to the initiative's CEO and co-founder Kadine James, is broadening access to new technologies among people of colour and the LGBT+ community, which is underrepresented in the tech world.
+A crucial step in this, according to the initiative's CEO and co-founder Kadine James, is broadening access to new technologies among people of colour and the LGBTQ+ community, which is underrepresented in the tech world.